boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week6.md

 In the end, $\Phi_H=\Phi_{\epsilon\theta}$.

 The result shows that, under the conditions that are assumed, all heat that is gained by turbulent transport is dissipated by diffusion.
+If there are other heat sources or sinks $\Phi_H \neq \Phi_{\epsilon\theta}$

 Under neutral conditions, all flux-gradient relationships are equal to 1.